gvisoc/rpm-systemd-hw/readme.md

 # RPM installing a Java "Hello Service" in systemd
-This repo creates a RPM package explicitly depending on Java (pulling the installation of Java >= 1.8 as a dependency), and setting up a systemd service for Red Hat Linux systems and similar (Fedora, CentOS,...).
+This repo creates a RPM package explicitly depending on Java (pulling the installation of Java >= 1.8 as a dependency), and setting up a systemd service for Red Hat Linux family of systems (Fedora, RHEL,...).

-It shows how to use environment variables for inject in the service configuration, and how to comply with Java exit values with systemd's expectations.
+It shows how to comply with Java exit values with systemd's expectations.
 This is done by coding Start and Stop commands that finish doing `System.exit(status)` calls with proper compliant statuses (`0` for success, any value greater than that for error).
 These commands use JMX.

 ## Contents
 ### Java code